aodhanlutetiae/dj_reading/docs/source/index.rst

 `ONS.
 House style
 guide <https://style.ons.gov.uk/category/house-style/>`__

-Paulos, John Allen. *Once upon a number.
-The hidden mathematical logic of stories*.
+Paulos, John Allen. *Once upon a number: The hidden mathematical logic of stories*.
 Penguin, 1998

-Storr, Will. *The Science of Storytelling*.
+Storr, Will. *The science of storytelling*.
 William Collins, 2019

 `Thomas, Amber.
 How to go from idea, to data, to story.
 The Pudding.
 2020 <https://pudding.cool/process/pivot-continue-down/>`__